itenium-be/CSharp-JavaScript-New-Features/Intro.md

 =====

 I am Van Schandevijl Wouter.
 Last year I started itenium with my colleague Steven Robijns. itenium is an IT Consultancy specialized in .NET & JavaScript.
+Hence this session :)

+We'll look at what has been added to JavaScript from ECMAScript 2016 and to C# from 7.1.
+We'll also have a peek at what will be added in ECMAScript 2019 and C# 8.

 JavaScript
 ----------